Boogaloo

-Boogaloo or bugalú (also: shing-a-ling, Latin boogaloo, Latin R&B) is a genre of Latin music and dance which was popular in the United States in the 1960s.
-Boogaloo originated in New York City mainly among teenage African Americans and Latinos.
-The style was a fusion of popular African American rhythm and blues (R&B) and soul music with mambo and son montuno, with songs in both English and Spanish.
+Boogaloo or bugalú (also: shing-a-ling, Latin boogaloo, Latin R&B) is a modern jazz genre of Latin music and dance which was popular in the United States in the 1960s.
+Boogaloo originated in New York City mainly by stateside Puerto Ricans with African American music influences.
+The style was a fusion of popular African American jazz, rhythm and blues (R&B) and soul music with mambo and son montuno, with songs in both English and Spanish.
 The American Bandstand television program introduced the dance and the music to the mainstream American audience.
 Pete Rodríguez's "I Like It like That" was a famous boogaloo song.

-Except for the name, the dance is unrelated to the Boogaloo street dance from Oakland, California and the electric boogaloo, a style of dance which developed decades later under the influence of funk music and hip-hop dance.
+Except for the name, the dance is unrelated to the boogaloo street dance from Oakland, California and the electric boogaloo, a style of dance which developed decades later under the influence of funk music and hip-hop dance.

 History

-In the 1950s and 1960s, African Americans in the United States listened to various styles of music, including jump blues, R&B and doo-wop.
+In the 1950s and 1960s, African Americans in the United States listened to various styles of music including rock and roll, jump blues, R&B and doo-wop and jazz.
 Latinos in New York City shared these tastes, but they also listened to genres like mambo or cha cha chá.
 There was a mixing of Puerto Ricans, Cubans and African Americans and others in clubs, whose bands tried to find common musical ground.
 Boogaloo was a result of this search, a marriage of many styles including Cuban son montuno, guaguancó, guajira, guaracha, mambo, and American R&B and soul.
-Styles like doo wop also left a sizable influence, through Tony Pabón (of the Pete Rodríguez Band), Bobby Marín, King Nando, and Johnny Colón.
+Styles like doo wop also left a sizable influence, through Tony Pabón (of the Pete Rodríguez Band), Bobby Marín, King Nando, and Johnny Colon.

 Boogaloo has been called by Izzy Sanabria "the greatest potential that Cuban rhythms had to really cross over in terms of music".